GithHayden/IQ-Riddle-Game/README.md

 6. Run.py file: Flask and python back end code developed to execute commands and render application in web browser.
 7. Commenatry: Developed throughout files for code guidance.
 8. README.md: Developed perpetually as project progressed.
-9. GitHub: Pushed to `GitHub` repo via `Linux` terminal in incremental stages.
+9. GitHub: Pushed to `GitHub` repo via `Linux` terminal in incremental stages to backup.

 ### Testing
 1. Manual testing, ongoing via `Cloud 9`, `Run`.
-After all changes, big or small, checked applciation and all fcntionality running correctly in browswer.
+After all changes, big or small, checked applciation and all functionality running correctly in browser.

     1. Index.html: Selected all nav bar menus to verify that all menus operate as intended.
         1. Bug/Expected Output - code not rendering in browser.
 Issue - At end of html files spelled {% end block %}.
 Fix - Scanned code and researched online.
 Updated with no space i.e. {% endblock %}.